samuelvl/containerd-shim-ollama/README.md

-# servingc
+# containerd-shim-ollama

 Deploy a containerd runtime shim for serving AI models with Ollama.

 ## Setup

-Create a kind cluster with the `servingc` runtime:
+Create a kind cluster with the `ollama` shim:

 ```shell
 make kind
 ```

-Deploy your model using the `servingc-shim` runtime class:
+Deploy your model using the `ollama-shim` runtime class:

 ```shell
 kubectl create namespace ai-models